Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Randomization/Scenarios.md

 ### Constants
 Constants can include properties such as starting iteration value or total iteration count, and you can always add your own custom constants.
-Below is an example of the constants class used in the `FixedLengthScenario` class:
+Below is an example of the Constants class used in the `FixedLengthScenario` class:
 ```
 [Serializable]
 public class Constants : UnitySimulationScenarioConstants